Adamskoullos/blog-posts/may21/cashReg.md

 Converter is invoked and adds a new note type ($1) to `finalArr`, `cashTill` is credited and `changeDue` is adjusted to show $1.50 to pay.

-`converter` is invoked, $1 bill is identified and already exists so `finalArr` is updated to the new value of $2, `cashTill` is updated with showing that there is no more $1 bills available in the float.
+`converter` is invoked, $1 bill is identified and already exists so `finalArr` is updated to the new value of $2, `cashTill` is updated, showing that there is no more $1 bills available in the float.

 `changeDue` is updated to show there is still $0.50 to pay, `converter` is invoked and the quarter coin is added to `finalArr` as a new coin type, credited from `cashTill` and `changeDue` is updated to show $0.25 still owed to the customer.
 The same process takes place once more except $0.25 is added to the value of the already existing quarter coin, `changeDue` equals 0 and `finalArr` is returned.